sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

  create mode 100644 calculate_the_sum.py
 ```

 There it is, we have created our first commit.
-Go on and run `man git-commit` to find out what are the `-am` switches I have used above.
+Go on and run `man git-commit` to find out what are the `-am` switches I used above.

-Let's finish our little program and add couple of more commits.
+Let's finish our little program and add a couple more commits.

 ```python
 """calculate_the_sum.py"""